sarkoful/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the last 10 lines of
+display content of first 10 line